 A non baffled mid-woofer

 When we finaly adopted the horizontal position of the main driver, the cylindrical shape naturally imposed itself.
-In this arrangement, the disastrous effect of baffling on the sound become almost non-existent.
+In this arrangement, the disastrous effect of baffling on the sound become just non-existent.

 A perfectly rigid and inert enclosure